Valley of Fire Nevada is a true gem filled with red sandstone outcrops that resemble a fire wave on a bright sunny day.

 Valley of Fire State Park is not a place to have a car breakdown.
 Besides having a spotty coverage, it’s located in the middle of the desert and takes time to reach.
 Having to call a tow truck is the last thing you want to do while you are here!

 There are no gas stations inside the Valley of Fire of State Park.
 Running out of gas in the middle of the desert would really suck, especially if you travel in the middle of the summer when temperatures in the area are between 110-120 degrees Fahrenheit.
 There’s a gas station off Interstate-15 right after you take exit toward the Valley of Fire.

 5. Do not rely on your phone

 Cell phone service is very spotty throughout the Valley of Fire State Park.
-DO NOT rely on your cell phone, especially if you hike alone.
-Use the paper map or a GPS device instead that you can get at the entrance.
+Do not rely on your cell phone.
+Instead download an offline map ahead of your visit and grab a paper map at the entrance.